-The financial risks of the Company and its subsidiaries associate with these financial instruments.
+The financial risks of the Group and the Company associate with these financial instruments.
 The management policies on these risks are described below:

-Liquidity risk
+30.1 Liquidity risk

-Liquidity risk arises from the possibility that customers may not be able to settle obligations to the Company and subsidiaries within the normal terms of trade.
-To manage this risk, the Company and subsidiaries periodically assess the financial viability of customers.
+Liquidity risk arises from the possibility that customers may not be able to settle obligations to the Group and the Company within the normal terms of trade.
+To manage this risk, the Group and the Company periodically assess the financial viability of customers.

-Interest rate risk
+30.2 Interest rate risk